supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 | ------------------------------------------------- | ------------------------------------------------- | ------------------------------------------------- |

 - Not every decomposition (2NF, 3NF) are lossless and dependency preserving.
 But there always exists (at least one) 2NF or 3NF decomposition for a relation that is lossless and dependency preserving.
-- There can be multiple ways to decompose a relation to either 2NF, 3NF or BCNF.
+- There can be multiple ways (multiple algorithms) to decompose a relation to either 2NF, 3NF or BCNF.
+- There is always a lossless BCNF decomposition possible for a relation.
+It may not be possible to get any BCNF decomposition of some relation $R$ that is dependency preserving.
+- Check the closure of preserved FD by each individual relations to check for dependency preserving decomposition.
+- Deletion operation never violates any FD, so no FD checking is needed.

 - For relational algebra, first figure out how many tuples gives our desired answer, in case of comparisons are needed across tuples.
 And then take the cross product as the tuples required.
 - In relational algebra, Natural way of joining relations is different from cross product of two relations.